MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/ios/index.md

 ```

 ## Logout
-The MobileFirst Platform Foundation SDK also provides a `logout` API to logout from a specific security check:
+The MobileFirst Foundation SDK also provides a `logout` API to logout from a specific security check:

 ```swift
 WLAuthorizationManager.sharedInstance().logout(self.securityCheck){ (error) -> Void in